The national competition authority is the National Competition and Markets Commission (CNMC).

 2 Law 15/2007 of 3 July on Competition.

 3 Royal Decree 261/2008 of 22 February, approving the Competition Implementing Regulation.

-    4 For more details on the combination of regulators resulting in the CNMC, see my article in The European Competition Law Review, September 2013 edition, 'Ever doubted the “convergence” of competition and regulation?
-Spain integrates its sector regulators and the Competition Authority under a single agency roof.'
+4 For more details on the combination of regulators resulting in the CNMC, see Pedro Callol, 'Ever doubted the “convergence” of competition and regulation?
+Spain integrates its sector regulators and the Competition Authority under a single agency roof' in the European Competition Law Review (September 2013 edition).

 5 CNMC Notice of 21 October 2015 on cases where the short-form filings may be used.

 6 It is to be noted that, in some cases, worldwide turnover of the infringing group has been used as a basis for the calculation of the fine (Decision of 26 January 2010, Abertis/Inarlia, SNC/0003/09).
 Also occasionally turnover of both acquirer and target are taken into account for the calculation of the fine (Decision of 22 July 2011, Dorf/Ketal, file SNC 0009/11).